 Our curriculum across the key stages consists of three distinct strands, each of which is complementary to the others.
 They are: Computing, Information Technology and Digital Literacy.
 Each component is essential in preparing pupils to thrive in an increasingly digital world.

-Computing - pupils are taught how to use a variety of programming languages including Scratch, Python and HTML in order to be able to solve a variety of computational problems.
-At Key Stage 3, pupils are also taught how to program a Crumble circuit board and a LilyPad Arduino microcontroller board.
+Computing - pupils are taught how to use a variety of programming languages, including Python, in order to be able to solve a variety of computational problems.
+At Key Stage 3, pupils are also taught how to program a Micro:bit which is a tiny handheld programmable computer..

 Information Technology – pupils are taught how computers and telecommunications equipment work, and how they may be applied to the storage, retrieval, transmission and manipulation of data.
 They are also taught through creative projects, how to effectively, responsibly, safely and critically navigate, evaluate and create digital artefacts using a range of digital technologies.
 The digital artefacts created range from websites, computer programs, spreadsheets, Apps and computer games.

 Digital literacy – pupils are taught a range of ways to use technology safely, respectfully, responsibly and securely.
 They are also taught how to protect their online identity and privacy, how to recognise inappropriate content, contact and conduct and how to report concerns.